-2. Significant accounting policies and basis of preparation (continued)
+2. Basis of preparation and significant accounting policies (continued)

 Stripping costs

 Stripping activity consist of removing mine waste materials to gain access to the mineral ore deposits.
 To the extent that it is probable that the stripping activity will improve the access to an identifiable ore body, costs incurred that relate to the stripping activity are capitalized to the mining asset, provided that the costs can be measured reliably.
 Costs that are incurred when performing stripping activity that provides benefit in the form of inventory produced is included in the cost of inventory.
 To date, all stripping costs have been included in the cost of inventory.